yan-soon/tp/docs/UserGuide.md

 ### Find a Specific Module : 'find'

-Shows the specified module, if it exists in the Current Modules in GradPad.
+Shows the specified module, if it exists in the Completed Modules in GradPad.

-Module code must be specified and the module must exist in the Current Modules in GradPad for the module to be successfully displayed.
+Module code must be specified and the module must exist in the Completed Modules in GradPad for the module to be successfully displayed.

 Format: `find {module code}`